wpilibsuite/frc-docs/source/docs/software/python/subcommands/index.rst

          python3 -m robotpy

+.. note:: If you don't see a list of commands but either see a RobotPy logo or an error saying ``No module named robotpy.__main__; 'robotpy' is a package and cannot be directly executed``, you should uninstall the ``robotpy`` module and then reinstall it via pip.

+          This only affects users who upgraded from pre-2024 or the 2024 beta.

 You can pass the ``--help`` argument to see more information about the subcommand.
 For example, to see help for the ``sim`` command you can do the following:

 .. tab-set::